 Kaitlyn’s love of wide-open spaces and wild places has inspired her to create a life filled with skis, ropes, boats, and packs as she has adventured and taught adventure education throughout the American West.
-She began cycling while recovering from a climbing injury, toured the Great Divide Mountain Bike Route not long after, and has been an avid bikepacker ever since, tackling long, exploratory bikepacking routes across the West and Internationally, and pursuing riding fast and light on the side.
+She began cycling while recovering from a climbing injury, toured the GDMBR not long after, and has been an avid bikepacker ever since, tackling long, exploratory bikepacking routes across the west and internationally, and pursuing riding fast and light on the side.
 In 2018, she took home the women’s record for the AZT300, cementing her place in endurance racing.
 Her latest pursuits include penning the first guidebook for bikepacking and co-founding Bikepacking Roots.
-Photos from her tenure as an adventurer and athlete are archived here: Of Wildness and Wilderness.
+Follow her adventures here!

 Flying into Puerto Montt, Chile on December 25th was a pretty remarkable experience.
 Suddenly, as the plane coasted over farmland toward the head of the Gulfo de Ancud/Corcovado, Volcan Osorno filled the frame of my tiny airplane window.
 It was magnificent.
 Soft green fields rolled up to the flanks of the volcano.
 From sea level … [ Read More ]